serverless/blog/posts/2018-08-28-things-consider-building-serverless-data-warehouse.md

 **4. What is the pricing model?**

 You should find out whether it’s cheaper to keep the ETL tools provisioned or running on demand.
 On-demand tools have a consumption-based cost model for usage, and until a certain tipping point, they will be more cost-effective than up front provisioning.

 ## Benefits and drawbacks of a serverless approach

 When designing a data warehousing solution, you’ll need to optimize for these four key areas: security, reliability, performance, and efficiency.

 Let’s see where serverless wins, and loses, in each of these areas.

 ### Where serverless wins

 Here are the upsides to a serverless approach.

 #### Simplicity in management

-In a traditional data warehousing solution, architects have to have in-depth knowledge at both the hardware and software level in order to optimize reliability, performance and efficiency. requirements in terms of complexity and frequency of queries, both today and in the future.
-They have to understand the factors like data volume which is expected to grow and design the solution to work efficiently based on the frequency of data loads, complexity of workloads and supporting the query performance.
-This will require a data warehouse that can easily scale out data storage, network and processing capacity without having any single point of failures.
-They will have to implement each building block themselves.
+In a traditional data warehousing solution, architects have to have in-depth knowledge at both the hardware and software level in order to optimize reliability, performance and efficiency.
+They have to understand how to handle growing data volume, and how to design the solution to work efficiently based on the frequency of data loads, complexity of workloads, and supporting the query performance.

+This will require a data warehouse that can easily scale out data storage, network, and processing capacity _without having any single points of failure_.
+With a traditional approach, your architect would have to implement each building block themselves.

 With a serverless approach, every building block in your data warehouse will be fully-managed by definition, and individual services are usually covered by SLAs under the provider.
 Another bonus is that implementing new building blocks becomes a matter of simply choosing which service to use.

-However, significant effort and expertise needed in a serverless data warehousing solution addressing how these individual serverless services are integrated, also addressing non-functional requirements like reliability, performance and efficiency for the overall solution design.
+However, you'll still need expertise in a serverless solution to address how these individual serverless services are integrated, as well as non-functional requirements like reliability, performance and efficiency for the overall solution design.

 #### No upfront commitment

 The nature of serverless itself carries a cost advantage—it’s provisioned mostly in the cloud and scales on demand.
 You don’t have to provision a lot of resources up front, or pay for resources that go unused.

 In contrast, in a traditional data warehousing solution, the costs in setting up the environment will include implementing redundant servers for durability, availability, and fault-tolerance, having excess capacity for scalability needs, and software licensing.
 Even if you deploy in the cloud (in a non-serverless way), your overall cost will be higher as you implement your individual building blocks.

 #### Reduced Operational Costs

 With a serverless approach, most of the individual building blocks provide their own support for monitoring and automation.
 And with proper planning, you can further reduce cost by utilizing the on-demand and pay-per-use nature of serverless.

 ### Challenges and shortcomings

 So does it means serverless data warehousing is a silver bullet to solve all the problems with traditional data warehousing?

 The answer is maybe, but we’re not all the way yet: